The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 Ultrasonic Mice Repellent – What are They?

-The idea of using sound waves to deter mice and other pests led to the first ultrasonic mouse repeller being invented in 1962.
+Using sound waves to deter mice and other pests led to the first ultrasonic mouse repeller being invented in 1962.

-They didn’t start to become commercially popular until the late nineteen-eighties but now there is an extensive range of single or multiple units to choose from.
+They didn’t start to become commercially popular until the late nineteen-eighties, but now there is an extensive range of single or multiple units to choose from.

-Mice repellers are surprisingly inexpensive to purchase and are very low in power consumption making them economical to run.
+Mice repellers are surprisingly inexpensive to purchase and are very low in power consumption, making them economical to run.

 Using an ultrasonic deterrent is a non-toxic, odorless, eco-friendly solution that’s convenient, easy to use and is completely safe to install where there are small children running about.